Blair Swannell: Gallipoli and death

 Major B. I. Swannell (center) in Egypt in 1915.
 On his right is future VC recipient Alfred Shout.

-Already in the Australian Army, with the outbreak of the First World War, Swannell transferred to the Australian Imperial Force, retained his rank of captain, and was posted to Egypt, travelling on the SS Afric on 18 October 1914, arriving in Egypt on 3 December 1914.
+Already in the Australian Army, with the outbreak of the First World War, Swannell transferred to the Australian Imperial Force, telling friends he felt long odds to survive as “I have dodged bullets for three years, but this time I suppose they will get me”.

+Swannell retained his rank of captain, and was posted to Egypt, travelling on the SS Afric on 18 October 1914, arriving in Egypt on 3 December 1914.

 Although his promotion to the rank of major was effective 1 January 1915, his elevation in rank was not formally gazetted until 24 April 1915.

 In April 1915, Swannell was part of the Australian forces that took part in the Gallipoli Campaign — an attempt to capture the Ottoman city of Istanbul.

 Swannell and his men from D Company of the 1st Battalion, transported on the troopship SS Minewasska, landed at the peninsula on 25 April, and were immediately involved in heavy fighting after being diverted to reinforce the 12th Battalion.
 In the buildup to the assault on the hill known as Baby 700, Swannell and his men were pinned down under heavy enemy fire.
 While attempting to show his men the best method of aiming their rifles, he was shot in the head and killed by a sniper.

 He is commemorated at Baby 700 Cemetery in Gallipoli, and also with a plaque on the walls at Weston-Underwood church in Buckinghamshire.

 In April 2015 for the centenary of the Gallipoli landings, fellow Northampton Saints and England rugby international Ben Foden, was featured narrating tributes to Swannell on both BBC TV regional news and Radio Northampton.
 Foden penned and read the following message at the grave of Blair Swannell in Turkey: